nikitabobko/birman-schiper-stephenson-protocol/readme.md

 # Birman-Schiper-Stephenson protocol

 This is Birman-Schiper-Stephenson protocol study implementation on top of RabbitMQ.
+Protocol provides causality in Distributed Systems.
+This practice was performed as part of "Distributed Systems" course in CMC MSU.

 ### How to run locally
 Create Python 3 virtual environment, and install requirements: